UPDATE: Our list of writers’ residencies for 2019 can be found here.

 fellowship program is only open to emerging writers.
 It awards seven-month writing fellowships to five poets and five fiction writers each year from October 1 through April 30.
 Fellows are provided with a private, furnished apartment and a monthly stipend of $750.
 Applications are close on 2 December.

 is a Scottish artists’ retreat located on the Rosneath peninsula, an hour’s drive west of Glasgow.
 Literature residencies take place between March and September and last for between one and three months.
 Applications are invited from established writers of short and long fiction; poetry; creative non-fiction and memoir; work that crosses these genres and also writers who have made their reputation in one field and wish to develop in another.
 To be eligible for consideration, writers must have published at least one full-length book in their field.
 Applications for 2019 residencies will close in December 2018.

 Faber, the Arts, Sciences and Humanities Residency of Catalonia in Olot, is a place for writers, translators, artists of diverse disciplines, scholars and scientists to stay together and to work on their personal projects.
 Accommodation, a workspace and some meals are provided but the residency does not cover travel costs.

 Wellstone Center in the Redwoods

-The Wellstone Center offers four writing fellowships per year, as well as week-long writing residencies and an emerging writers residencies.
+offers four writing fellowships per year, as well as week-long writing residencies and an emerging writers residencies.
 The Center is located in the Santa Cruz Mountains in California, four miles from the Pacific Ocean.
-The 2017 application deadlines are 1 February, 1 April, 1 June, 1 August and 1 October.
+Applications are considered year round.

 We will be adding to this list throughout the year, so please check back for updates.
 For more regular news about residencies and fellowships, as well as other opportunities for writers, follow Aerogramme Writers’ Studio on Facebook and Twitter.